EXCLUSIVE-Beyond Meat eyes production in Asia before the end of 2020

 Beyond Meat, a pioneer of plant-based meat substitutes, said in May it would begin manufacturing in the Netherlands in early 2020 to meet strong European demand and avoid exporting the products from the United States, cutting down on such transportation.

-Asked about progress toward selling in China, Goldman said it was moving aggressively but it was too early to characterize exactly what it would do.
+Asked about progress towards selling in China, Goldman said it was moving aggressively but it was too early to characterize exactly what it would do.

 Rival Impossible Foods told Reuters in September it was actively working to speed up entry into China, its top priority in terms of overseas markets.
 The company said it was in preliminary talks with potential partners, and was hoping to find enterprises or local governments that would help bring its technology to China.